 What It Is: Coworking lets you share the cost of office rent, utilities, storage, mail, and office supplies with other professionals.
 It’s particularly useful for freelancers, sole proprietors, and very small businesses that don’t have huge inventories requiring lots of storage space.

-Many cities and university towns have at least one coworking hub, such as Minneapolis-St. Paul‘s COCO, Chicago‘s The Coop, and Austin’s Link Coworking.
+Many cities and university towns have at least one coworking hub, such as Minneapolis-St. Paul‘s Fueled Collective, Chicago‘s The Coop, and Austin’s Link Coworking.
 These facilities, stocked with coffee and connected to the outside world with phone lines and WiFi connections, typically feature large, bullpen-style space with office suites, conference rooms, and common areas.
 You pay a weekly or monthly fee based on your space requirements and the amount of time you spend at the office.

 Depending on the coworking hub’s policies, you may also need to pay to for conference room time, storage lockers, P.O. boxes, and other perks.
 But these costs are likely to be significantly lower than what you’d pay for even a small office space, especially in the bustling districts where coworking hubs are usually found.